 If you were injured in a rollover accident that was caused by someone else’s negligence, you may seek compensation by filing a third-party insurance claim with the liable party’s insurance carrier or via a personal injury lawsuit.
 Washington residents generally have up to three years from the date of the accident to file a lawsuit.
 A car accident attorney can explain each of these options to you and help with your case, including:

 If you’ve been in a rollover accident, you’ll likely have sustained serious injuries and need time to recover.
-You may be anxious about how you’ll pay for your medical expenses or have questions about what legal action you can take to compensate for your losses.
+You may be anxious about how you’ll pay for your medical bills and other expenses or have questions about what legal action you can take to compensate for your losses.
 Our experienced team of personal injury lawyers is dedicated to helping accident victims recover compensation for rollover crashes and other types of car accidents.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.